epigraphy-info/epigraphy-info/meeting_pages/workshop_5.md

 # Epigraphy.info Workshop V Leuven (online)

 The fifth epigraphy.info workshop in Leuven will be taking place from November 3rd-6th, 2020.
-Due to the the current international measures against the COVID-19 pandemic, the workshop will be fully online (Zoom platform).
+Due to the current international measures against the COVID-19 pandemic, the workshop will be fully online (Zoom platform).

 ---
 * [Programme of the Workshop]({{ site.baseurl }}{% link documents/Epigraphy.info_V_Programm.pdf %}){:target="_blank" rel="noopener"}